Lcraft-Developers/LAPI/README.md

 When we are uploading all of ours project to Maven, you can use it by click on the right side at the category "Packages". <br>
 Else you could build it yourself, but I do not recommend it and I will not guide you.

-### When do you have a wiki?
+### Where do I find the wiki?
-When the specific project get released.
+When the specific project get released, the wiki for it will be included.

 ## Releases